Atlamillias/DearPyPixl/README.md

 from dearpypixl.basic import Text

-with Window() as main_window:  # `main_window` = `Window` instance
+with Window() as main_window:  # `main_window` == `Window` instance
     txt = Text("Hello!")

 Application.start()
 ```

-The largest difference between these is that it is not necessary for the user to set up the library, application, or viewport as it is done automatically.
+The most notable difference between these is that it is not necessary for the user to set up the library, application, or viewport as it is done automatically.
 However, DearPyPixl does not obfuscate the important bits from the user -- for example, the main render loop can still be created manually instead of calling `Application.start`.

 ## The `Item` Object